fresheneesz/bip-efficient-bitcoin-vaults/Script Parameter, op_scriptparam,  OP_CHECKSCRIPTVERIFY, and  OP_BEFORESEQUENCEVERIFY.md

 #### Bitcoin Vault with OP_CHECKTEMPLATEVERIFY

-OP_CHECKTEMPLATEVERIFY specified in [BIP 119](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki#Committing_to_the_Number_of_Outputs) allows for creating Bitcoin vaults of the following form:
+OP_CHECKTEMPLATEVERIFY specified in [BIP 119](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) allows for creating [wallet vaults}(https://utxos.org/uses/vaults/) of the following form:

 Let's say you construct two addresses, each with their own script.